Strimzi Documentation Contributor Guide

 make docu_htmlnoheader

-Generate the HTML version of all the guides without the HTML headers so they are suitable for including into a website (the HTML files can be found in `documentation/htmlnoheader)
+Generates HTML versions of all the guides without the HTML headers so they are suitable for including in a website

 If you change the Strimzi API, you need to regenerate the API Reference before submitting your PR by running the following from the root: